How to Protect Yourself from MetaData Retention

 How to Protect From MetaData Retention Qucik and Easy Tips

-Many countries worldwide, such as the United States, Australia, and European Union, have Mandatory Data Retention laws and policies as a backdoor to privacy in necessary times of calamity.
-Although at first, it might seem a good strategy to tackle cybercrime and keep tabs on suspects, such metadata retention jeopardizes the privacy of all the other people as a whole.
-And where it is necessary to have probable cause and a warrant from the judiciary to access stored data, every government agency silently follows different surveillance practices to access such metadata indirectly.
+Many countries worldwide, such as the United States, Australia, and the European Union, have Mandatory Data Retention laws and policies as a backdoor to privacy in necessary times of calamity.
+Although it might initially seem a good strategy to tackle cybercrime and keep tabs on suspects, such metadata retention jeopardizes the privacy of all people.

-Since you have control over your devices, you can always minimize or protect your information by following a few security measures listed in our How to Protect from Metadata Retention guide.
+Since you control your devices, you can always minimize or protect your information by following a few security measures we discussed below.

 Like common laws in your country, you should also know the regulations that affect your digital privacy and communication.
-Keep checking our Metadata Retention list of countries to get updated knowledge on the matter.
 You can access the website of the governmental institution responsible in your country or consult a lawyer to acquire vast knowledge.

-Since our lives are so integrated with the online Internet, we cannot consider a life without it.
-We generate more information online than we can imagine, and for every query we search for, our Internet service provider can tap into it anytime.
-Metadata Retention laws bind all communication providers to store such information to allow government authorities access in their investigation.
+Metadata Retention law binds all communication providers to store your online activities, bandwidth usage, and other data.
+This allows government authorities to access such information in case of investigations.
 Although they require probable cause and a search warrant from the judiciary, every government silently follows the practice of surveillance to avoid such requirements anyway.

-To prevent ISPs from tapping into your information, you should opt for a VPN subscription to encrypt your Internet data packets and make them inaccessible even to your Internet service provider.
+You should opt for a VPN service to prevent ISPs from tapping into your information.
+A Virtual Private Network encrypts your Internet data packets, making them inaccessible even to your Internet service provider.
 Another function of a VPN is that it cloaks your IP address with its server IP, protecting your identity over the web and preventing IP tracking carried out by numerous websites, including social media networks.

 But why does VPN matter?
-Mainly because VPN encryption renders Metadata Retention useless as eavesdroppers do not store any of your data.
+VPN encryption renders Metadata Retention useless, as eavesdroppers do not store your data.

-1. They follow a strict NO LOG policy and are not bound to follow metadata retention as they are based outside such jurisdiction.
+1. They follow a strict No-Log policy and are not bound to follow metadata retention as they are based outside such jurisdictions.

 2. They encrypt your Internet data with 256-bit AES encryption and OpenVPN security protocol.

-3. They maintain Net Neutrality by unblocking websites and redirecting traffic through servers spread around the world.
+3. They maintain Net Neutrality by unblocking websites and redirecting traffic through servers worldwide.

 4. Protect your online identity by changing your IP address.

-5. Have exclusive features such as Split Tunnel (PureVPN), TOR-over-VPN (NordVPN), and Core VPN service (ExpressVPN).
+5. Have exclusive features such as Split Tunnel (ExtremeVPN), TOR-over-VPN (NordVPN), and Core VPN service (ExpressVPN).

-Moreover, try to avoid free VPN providers as they exchange your information with third party advertisers to earn their revenue.
+Moreover, try to avoid free VPN providers, as they exchange your information with third-party advertisers to earn revenue.

 Suppose you are unwilling to entrust your information to a paid VPN service provider.
 In that case, you can move to a more secure volunteer-based TOR network that works through a Tor browser similar to other browsers in functionality.
 Once you connect to a Tor network, your web browsing traffic passes through different exit gateways or nodes, making it harder for your Internet service provider or any other eavesdropper to track and access your data.

 However, your encrypted Internet data is only limited to the browser level with the Tor browser.
 The rest of your Internet data is still unencrypted by other system applications requiring Internet connectivity; thus, some data remains stored for Metadata Retention.
-Additionally, most of the time, the Tor network gets slow as your web browsing data passes through different nodes.
+Additionally, the Tor network usually gets slow as your web browsing data passes through different nodes.

 If you want TOR network protection but are unwilling to use the TOR browser, you can use NordVPN, which provides TOR functionality over its TOR-over-VPN servers.

 Tapping on your mobile calls and SMS is an old practice of government surveillance.
-You must have heard an adage of ‘Big Brother Is Watching’ is true when there are intelligence agencies like the NSA and GCHQ.
-When it comes to Metadata Retention, blame is not limited to the agencies because some of the mobile carriers are not sincere.
+You must have heard an adage about ‘Big Brother Is Watching,’ which is true when intelligence agencies like the NSA and GCHQ exist.
+Regarding Metadata Retention, agencies are not the only ones responsible because some mobile carriers are not sincere.
 Unfortunately, you cannot protect your mobile calls and SMS, but you can circumvent such a situation by moving your communication to end-to-end encryption.

-Many secure messaging apps such as Signal, WhatsApp, Wickr Me, and Telegram provide the functionality of end-to-end encrypted calls and messages for free.
-Since none of your communication is being stored, therefore Metadata Retention becomes useless here.
+Many secure messaging apps, such as Signal, WhatsApp, Wickr, and Telegram, provide free functionality for end-to-end encrypted calls and messages.
+Since none of your communication is being stored, Metadata Retention becomes useless here.

-One great thing about Google is that it tells you which website is secure and which is not.
+One great thing about Google is that it tells you which websites are secure and which are not.
 HTTPs ensure that data exchange while browsing a website is encrypted.
-Many websites still use unencrypted HTTP or provide limited support for encryption over HTTPs which make it harder to use.
+Many websites still use unencrypted HTTP or provide limited support for encryption over HTTPs, which makes them harder to use.

 Share this article